Interesting Facts for Kids

 - Currency: 1 real=100 centavos

 - History: The country was inhabited mainly by semi-nomadic tribes before the arrival of the colonialists.
 The land was claimed by Portuguese and Portuguese settlers founded the colony in 1532.
 By the 17th century sugar cane was the main export product and the slave trade brought many African slaves to the country.
 The Brazilian gold rush attracted many fortune seekers to the country.
 In 1822, Brazil declared independence from Portugal, although independence was officially recognised by the Portuguese only three years later!
 Brazil was ruled by various Brazilian emperors until in 1889 it was finally declared a republic.
-Brazil's president is Jair Bolsonaro since January 2019.
+Brazil's president is Luiz Inácio LULA da Silva since January 2023.

 Brazil Facts | Geography